gamblevore/speedie/README.md

 # Speedie - Fun is the main goal #
-## Beautiful, Object Oriented, Simple, Fast, Expressive, Non-Infantilising ##
+## Beautiful, Modern, Fast, Expressive, Non-Infantilising ##

 * `Creator:` [@gamblevore](http://github.com/gamblevore/)
 * `Contact:` [theo@jeebox.org](mailto:theo@jeebox.org)
 * `Forum:` [t.me/speedie_dev](http://t.me/speedie_dev) (telegram)
 * `Released`: New Years Eve 2022  (31/12/2022)
 * `Platforms`: MacOSX Intel • Apple Silicon (ARM) • Linux (Ubuntu) • MS Windows (via [WSL](https://learn.microsoft.com/en-us/windows/wsl/install))
 * `Sponsor ❤️`: If you love my vision, [Please Sponsor Speedie](https://github.com/sponsors/gamblevore).
-I am struggling without sponsors.
-Its not going to be possible to complete without sponsors.
-I hate begging as I have pride, but there are so many people out there with money they could give.
-Donate however much you feel happy giving. ❤️
+Donate however much you feel happy giving.
+Or possibly... just hire me? ❤️

 # General Features #
+* Modern language, slightly more expressive than Python.
+* Faster than idiomatic C++ (allocators / string / files / etc are faster than C++ std-lib)
+* Fast compilation.
 * Object-oriented programming model
-* Works natively with Jeebox...
-Probably the best way to learn how to use Jeebox.
-* Simple but powerful syntax.
-* A lot of syntactic sugar, while still being tasteful.
 * Cross-platform.
 Create shell tools and GUI apps
-* Easy communication across multiple processes (IPC).
+* Message-passing-interface lets your multiple-processes talk.
 * Has an awesome IDE, “Perry”.
-* Use one language, thats great at multiple areas:
+* Stick with one language, when your needs change:
-    * Fast at heavy-duty data-processing
+    * Fast: When you are doing heavy-duty data-processing
-    * Making tools with few lines of code
+    * Expressive: When making tools with few lines of code
-    * Writing large well-structured programs
+    * Type-safe and modern: Allows writing large complex programs
-    * Create cross-platform GUI (or shell) apps
+    * The GUI and everything else is cross-platform.
+* Works natively with Jeebox...
+Learn how to use Jeebox!
 * Not controlled by big-tech.

-Speedie has been written as a passion project with a large amount of hacker-mentality, and it's source code reflects that ;D I did delete most of the rude comments before release, but still... dont expect "corporate behaviour".
+Speedie has been written as a passion project with a large amount of hacker-mentality, and it's source code reflects that ;D Dont expect "corporate behaviour".
+But do expect love for the project and the community.

-If you'd like to financially support the ongoing development of Speedie, consider [sponsoring through GitHub](https://github.com/sponsors/gamblevore).
+If you'd like to support the ongoing development of Speedie, consider [sponsoring through GitHub](https://github.com/sponsors/gamblevore).

 Speedie right now, compiles to C++.
 I am writing a VM for Speedie, so it won't NEED C++, but being able to is a great property to have, so that property will remain.